 - Snakeskin or other animal items

 - Trash, particularly colorful or shiny items

-Unlike structural supports that are woven into the nest or wrapped around the bulk of the nest to keep it intact, decorative accents are usually positioned only on the outside of the nest cup.
+Unlike structural supports that are woven into the nest or wrapped around the bulk of the nest to keep it intact, decorative accents are usually positioned only on the outside of the nest cup or platform.
 Some birds may decorate only the rim of the nest, while others add accents all over the cup.
-Some birds even add decorations close to the nest, such as on adjacent branches.
+Some birds even add decorations close to the nest, such as on adjacent branches or leaves.

 Why Birds May Decorate Their Nests

 By definition, nest decorations are not structural and do not help keep the nest itself intact.
 Why, then, do some birds use so much time and effort to decorate a nest?
 There are three main purposes behind nest decorations.